MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 The DASH manifest contains a PlayReady Object including a PlayReady Header using the `<mspr:pro>` tag in the `<Period>` node.
 If different keys are used for different tracks or bitrates, the DASH manifest may have multiple PlayReady Objects in the multiple `<AdaptationSet>` or `<Representation>` nodes instead.

+> [!NOTE]
-Note: it is possible to insert the PlayReady Objects inside the init segments of the different `<AdaptationSet>` nodes.
+> It is possible to insert the PlayReady Objects inside the init segments of the different `<AdaptationSet>` nodes.
 If PlayReady Objects are found both in the init segments and in the manifest, the ones in the manifest take precedence.

 <br />

-DASH manifests with a standard `<cenc:pssh>` tag for On-Demand and Live assets is supported in version RS5 or higher.
-In this case, the entire content of a pssh box armoured in base 64 is included in the manifest.
+DASH manifests with a standard `<cenc:pssh>` tag for On-Demand and Live assets are supported in version RS5 or higher.
+In this case, the entire content of a pssh box armored in base 64 is included in the manifest.
 It is not just a PlayReady Object.

-For increased compatibility, Microsoft recommends to generate DASH manifests that include the PlayReady Objects duplicated in the `<mspr:pro>` and `<cenc:pssh>` tags.
+For increased compatibility, Microsoft recommends you generate DASH manifests that include the PlayReady Objects duplicated in the `<mspr:pro>` and `<cenc:pssh>` tags.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>